-Barbados’ housing market remains weak, despite improving economic conditions and record tourist arrivals.
-Residential property prices in Barbados, especially in the high-end market, are still about 29% below the peak levels seen before the global crisis.
-Transactions are at historic lows.
+Barbados’ housing market suffered a decade-long decline following the global financial crisis.
+Residential property prices in Barbados, especially in the high-end market, are still between 20% and 30% below their peak levels seen before the crisis.

 Generally there are no restrictions on foreign ownership in Barbados except for one formality: nonresidents must obtain permission from Barbados’ Central Bank if they want to buy property.
 This is pro forma, but failing to do so will void your purchase.